 - First, contact the City of Houston Planning Department for guidance.
 They will manage most of the process for you.

-- You need to get signatures from 10% of the property owners on your block (or block face).
+- You need to get signatures from 10% of the property owners in your area (for an area application) or five signatures of owners on your block/block face (for a block application).

 - There will be a protest period.

-- Ultimately, you’ll need at least 55% of the property owners in the zone to approve.
+- Ultimately, you’ll need at least 51% (for block protection) or 55% (for area protection) of the property owners in the zone to approve.

 Once you obtain a minimum lot size restriction, it stays in effect for 40 years.